Go to page content

 An electric toothbrush can clean the plaque off your teeth more effectively.

-The vast range of colours, shapes, materials, and brands in the toothbrush aisle may be overwhelming.
-Some are cheaper than others, but don’t choose based on the price alone.
 Look at the bristles.
 The American Dental Association recommends soft-bristled toothbrushes to prevent wearing away your gums.
 The thinner fibres also reach food debris and plaque stuck in your mouth’s deepest crevices

 The shape of the bristles matters, too.
 Studies show that angled bristles and multidirectional electric toothbrushes remove plaque better.
 And to answer the long-debated electric vs. manual toothbrush, the former is the superior option in controlling plaque and gingivitis.
-According to Clinical, Cosmetic and Investigational Dentistry, powered toothbrushes have automated movement and sensors to help you master a more productive toothbrushing technique.

-2. Use the Right Toothpaste for Your Needs
+2. Use the right toothpaste for your needs.

-Many toothpaste commercials claim that their toothpaste is dentist-recommended.
-However, take that with a grain of salt.
-Be a smart shopper and choose a toothpaste based on your dental needs.
 If you love sweet food or have no oral issues, use a fluoride-based option that coats the outer layer of the teeth (enamel) to prevent cavities.
 Feel a sharp pain every time you eat or drink something cold?
 Grab yourself a toothpaste intended for sensitive teeth.
 This type usually has desensitising ingredients like potassium nitrate to protect the nerves inside the tooth.

 Whitening toothpaste is a popular choice, especially for coffee drinkers.
 However, check with your dentist first.
 Whitening formulas are usually more abrasive in order to wipe stains off the enamel.
 For those with bleeding gum problems, go with antimicrobial ingredients like triclosan.

-3. Angle Your Brush
+3. Angle your brush.

 The highly rated way to brush your teeth is the Modified Bass technique.
 It requires you to position your toothbrush at a 45-degree angle with the bristles covering half your tooth and gum.
 Then, move the brush in a circular movement and flick it outwards, away from the gum.
-A 2020 study, “Brushing Techniques,” reports that this technique significantly reduces plaque and gum inflammation.
-The only downside is it’s difficult to practise if you have stiffness or pain around your wrist.

 People with sensitive teeth should try the rolling technique.
 Align the base of the bristles with your gumline and roll the toothbrush away.
 Repeat on each tooth.
 Be mindful of the pressure you’re putting on your teeth.
 Don’t muscle through; focus on being thorough.